-Top consulting firms like McKinsey, BCG, and Bain are increasingly hiring specialised consultants who have experience in a specific industry or function.
-This is most common in the spaces of Operations, Data Science, Marketing and Sales, Oil and Gas, Life Sciences, Capital Markets, and Turnarounds, which are all industries or functions where expert knowledge is required to have client impact.
+Top consulting firms like McKinsey, BCG, and Bain are increasingly hiring specialized consultants who have experience in a specific industry or function.
+This is most common in the spaces of Risk, Digital, Data Science, Design, Climate and Sustainability, FinTech, Life Sciences, Product development, Blockchain, etc. which are all industries or functions where expert knowledge is required to have client impact.

-This trend is driven by an increasing client demand for tailor-made solutions.
+This trend is driven by three things.
+One driver is an increasing client demand for tailor-made solutions.
 It’s not enough anymore for top firms to staff jack-of-all-trade consultants and deliver one-size-fits-all solutions.
-It’s also a result of the Top 3 consulting firms getting bigger and therefore getting involved deeper into their clients’ organizations, sometimes in areas that require a deeper technical understanding.
+Another driver is that the Top 3 consulting firms are getting bigger and therefore getting involved deeper into their clients’ organizations, sometimes in areas that require a deeper technical understanding.
+Finally, top consulting firms need expert profiles to set up and grow new capabilities in fast-growing areas.

 This is good news for those looking to make a move into consulting who have strong experience in a specific industry or area.
 If you’re one of these people, this article provides details on the types of work you’ll likely be doing, your potential career progression, and the nuances of the recruiting process.